A healthy lawn is a beautiful thing – make sure yours stays healthy and vibrant by watching for signs of two common pests: Fairy Rings and Dew Worms.

 Since dew worms live under lawns, patios, flowers and vegetable gardens, they’re impossible to completely get rid of.
 However, the robins, snakes, toads, moles, foxes, beetles, centipedes, leeches and slugs are all predators of the dew worm.
 The most recognizable natural enemy of dew worms is the Robin.

 No chemical controls have been developed that specifically target dew worms, but to eliminate mounds of castings, spread gypsum (calcium sulphate) over the castings.
 When this harmless chemical is spread over the affected area, watered and allowed to dry, the clay will become crumbly.
-Dew worms do not like abrasive soil materials, so consider topdressing your lawn with a course sand mixture after aerating your lawn.
+Dew worms do not like abrasive soil materials, so consider topdressing your lawn with a coarse sand mixture after aerating your lawn.

 For more information, visit our YardSmart.